This Part applies to a member on continuous full-time service.

 Note: To avoid doubt, this includes days the member would not normally have worked, such as weekends and public holidays.

 Leave may be granted in months and whole days.

-Long service leave must not start or finish on a weekend or public holiday.
+Long service leave must not start or finish on a weekend, public holiday or nonworking period.